 Now, a word of advice: Dont just join a forum and ask everyone for their favorite fishing spot.
 You will be met with snarky remarks or crickets.

 Instead, introduce yourself.
 Contribute to the forum.
 Often times these members are filled with folks who’ve been participating for years.

-Check for a ‘fishing report‘ section where members post there recent catches.
-Here you can gleam valuable information on what is biting, where, tides, temperature, baits etc.
+Check for a ‘fishing report‘ section where members post their recent catches.
+Here you can glean valuable information on what is biting, where, tides, temperature, baits, etc.